The Royal Victoria Hotel: History

 It was originally called the Union, and built on the site of the Bear Inn.

 Local people subscribed to the building project of the new Union, which was to be the principal hotel in the town, built with the fashionable five bays and two and a half storeys surmounted by a very shallow pediment of the period.
 The first manager was William Liddle who came from the Red Lion in Winchester.
 It was renamed in 1832 after the Princess Victoria visited it and she herself declared that it would now be called 'The Royal Victoria Hotel'.

-The hotel grew to the rear after the demolition of the factories and workhouses, which were built along the back of the hotel.
+The hotel grew to the rear after the demolition of the factories and workshops, which were built along the back of the hotel.

 The hotel grew further with the building of a ballroom and cocktail bar in 1910.
 A second entrance from Water Lane was created for the use of people coming from the canal area, with Newport being on the main route to North Wales and Ireland.
-Many notable people stayed in the hotel over the years, but a fire in 1974 destroyed most of the photographs and memorabilia, but it is believed that among the names to stay in the hotel were James Hain Friswell, Oliver Lodge and Charles Stewart Parnell.
+Many notable people stayed in the hotel over the years, but a fire in 1974 destroyed most of the photographs and memorabilia; however, it is believed that among the names to stay in the hotel were James Hain Friswell, Oliver Lodge and Charles Stewart Parnell.

 The hotel closed in 2014, briefly reopened in 2015 before closing again.
 In 2017 permission was sought to redevelop the building as flats, retaining the facade while demolishing the rear extension.
-However work did not proceed as promised with delays blamed on legal issues and the Covid pandemic.
+However work did not proceed as promised with delays blamed on legal issues and the COVID-19 pandemic.
 The owners obtained further planning permission to develop it as 17 apartments in 2021.
-It was still undeveloped, shorn up by scaffolding and complained of as an "eyesore" in February 2021 when a director of the property firm told BBC Radio Shropshire the building needed to be demolished, a route not allowed by the local authority Telford and Wrekin District Council, who reportedly did not want the building de-listed and demolished.
+It was still undeveloped, shorn up by scaffolding and complained of as an "eyesore" in February 2023 when a director of the property firm told BBC Radio Shropshire the building needed to be demolished, a route not allowed by the local authority Telford and Wrekin District Council, who reportedly did not want the building de-listed and demolished.
+Subsequently, the owners did not comply with orders to repair by the council who twice intervened to make safe repairs and in December 2023 had decided to compulsorily purchase the building.